-A different type of illustration of his simple, direct manner is seen in his preference to be called "Mr." rather than "Doctor" or "President."
+A different type of illustration of his simple, direct manner is seen in his preference to be called "Mr. " rather than "Doctor" or "President."
 Indeed, it was not until the next administration that the head of the institution was addressed generally as "President."
-But Dr. Harper had been called "Doctor" so much that the term clung to him after he became President, though his family, in general, kept to the simpler term.
-He established the custom that, although the University had established many different academic ranks (twelve, in fact), no social differences were recognized by title, and "Mr." was the term generally approved and commonly used when addressing the men of the Faculty.
-The University of Chicago Weekly, Volume I, No. 1, published two weeks before the day the University opened, contained this statement: "By mutual agreement between all the faculty and officers of the University now on hand, the uniform appellation of 'Mr.' has been adopted in mutual intercourse, thus doing away with all doubts and mistakes as to the proper title of any man connected with the institution."
-Indeed, about the only times when one heard an inquiry about "Professor So and So" were when somebody visited the University and tried to find this "professor" and he proved to be a graduate student who had always been known as" professor" to his students in the high school.
-Perhaps President Harper had realized the way in which the term had fallen into disrepute, as shown by the man who said he couldn't address Booker Washington as "Booker," like "a common nigger," and of course he couldn't say "Mr. Washington," so he compromised by calling him "Professor."
+But he had been called "Doctor" so much that the term clung to him after he became president, though his family, in general, kept to the simpler term.
+He established the custom that, although the University had established many different academic ranks (twelve, in fact), no social differences were recognized by title and "Mr." was the term generally approved and commonly used when addressing the men of the faculty.
+The University of Chicago Weekly, Vol. I, No. 1, published two weeks before the day the University opened, contained this statement: "By mutual agreement between all the faculty and officers of the University now on hand, the uniform appellation of 'Mr.' has been adopted in mutual intercourse, thus doing away with all doubts and mistakes as to the amen to be a week to bloom of or redestress hid or here all respect

+-5proper title of any man connected with the institution. " Indeed. about the only times when one heard an inquiry about "Professor So and So" were when somebody visited the University and tried to find this "professor" and he proved to be a graduate student who had always been known as "professor" to his students in the high school.
+Perhaps President Harper had realized the way in which the term had fallen into disrepute as shown by the man who said he couldn't address Booker Washington as "Booker" like "a common nigger" and of course he couldn't say "Mr. Washington," so he compromised by calling him "Professor."
 In striking contrast to some of his qualities were his love of form, color, and ceremony.
-These were shown in the life of the University in the importance placed on academic costume, use of the University color, and the formalities in public exercises, which were an innovation in the Middle West.
+These were shown in the life of the University in the importance placed on academic costume, use of the University color and the formalities in public exercises which were an innovation in the Middle West.
 The cap and gown were introduced at the beginning, the type being a modification of the usual English style.
-The following letter, dated October 12, 1892, was sent out by the President:
+The following letter, dated October 12, 1892. was sent out by the President: